culvertsoft/mgen/README.md

 ### Generating source code

 The MGen Compiler is an executable java JAR.
-You can run it by typing 'java -jar <compiler.jar>' or by using an exe/sh wrapper that does this for you, and then it simply becomes:
+You can run it by typing 'java -jar [compiler].jar' or by using an exe/sh wrapper that does this for you, and then it simply becomes:

     mgen MyProject.xml